 An English Bulldog who enjoys playing soccer and swimming for days.
 His gassy outbreaks can clear an RV.

 We are currently cruisin the country in a 26 foot 2004 Starcraft Class C RV named Ad Astra.
-We bought him in June of 2015 after our first RV, Stanley, started showing signs of slowing down after taking us on five years of adventures.
-Don’t feel bad for Stanley tho, we kept him and still use him once a year when we go to Burning Man.
+We bought him in June of 2015 when our first RV, Stanley, started showing signs of slowing down after taking us on five years of adventures.
+Don’t feel too bad for Stanley tho, we kept him and still use him as our Burning Man vehicle.

 Ad Astra Per Aspera means to “To the stars through adversity” and is the state motto of Kansas where we had lived for 10 years before hitting the road.

 We added the galaxy wrap to match the star theme in October of 2016.
 While designing the wrap we asked our friends to draw stars for us to incorporate into our galaxy so we could bring them all with us as we travel.